 It’s not just that you’ll feel deprived because you’ve had to give up bread, fruit, and all the rest.
 According to the Mayo Clinic, your body will also be deprived of foods and nutrients that are essential for good health, including the following:

-Whole grains: These protect against metabolic syndrome, diabetes, heart disease, stroke, and cancer.
+Whole grains: These protect against metabolic syndrome, type 2 diabetes, heart disease, stroke, and cancer.

 Fruits and vegetables: Produce helps prevent heart disease, stroke, and some cancers.
 Most fruits and vegetables are very filling while providing few calories, so they can help you cut calories without deprivation.
 Indeed, the more fruits and vegetables people eat, studies show, the thinner they tend to be.